Looking for simple ways to help your preschooler navigate their feelings and friendships?

 Bean Bag Conversation

 Create a circle.
 Pass the bean bag to the youngest child.
 Ask, “What is something you would like to share with your friend or sibling?”
 After they share their answer.
 Have them toss the bean bag to another child.
-Play until everyone has had a turn.
+Play until everyone has had a chance to take a turn.

 Share A Story